BTCapsule/soverynode/README.md

 With soverynode, your node can become an economic node and Bitcoin Core can be your portable hot wallet.

 Soverynode is written in nodejs and html.
-Once its running, it creates a secure tunnel between your localhost and the internet with localtunnel.
-Follow the link, and you will be taken to a GUI of your Bitcoin Core node that makes simple RPC calls.
+Once its running, it creates a secure tunnel between your localhost and the internet with tunnelmole.
+Scan the QR code, and you will be taken to a GUI wallet of your Bitcoin Core node that makes simple RPC calls.

 ## How to install